Stocks are Splittingby Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / August 14, 2020

 Sounds like a good deal, right?
 Well, not exactly.
 While you’ll have four shares instead of one, they’re going to divide the share price by 4 to $110 per share.
 Here’s the before and after.

 Economically, there’s no difference whatsoever between the ‘before’ and ‘after’ value of the Apple stock this hypothetical investor owns.
-Leaving us to wonder, “What’s the point?”
+Leaving us to wonder, “Why should we get excited that stocks are splitting?”

 Back in those “olden” days in the 1990’s, if you wanted to buy shares in a company you typically had to buy a “lot” of at least 10 shares.
 You couldn’t buy fractional shares and buying just one share was pretty unusual.